banner

 Course assignments

-Mock trials: A few times during the semester, you will try a case.
-You will familiarize yourself with the facts of the case and the legal questions in play.
+Mock trial: You will familiarize yourself with the facts of the case and the legal questions in play.
 You will, as a member of a legal team comprised of your classmates, argue an outcome before the judge (the instructor).
 Preparation and participation in these mock trials, which previous classes have found rewarding and even fun, are components of your professionalism and participation grade.

-Research paper: In most cases, students will choose a media-related legal case that has not yet been decided at the U. S. Supreme Court level.
-Students will argue one side or the other, but remember that we are champions of the First Amendment.
+Research paper: Students will choose a media-related law topic, typically a case that has not (yet) been decided by the U. S. Supreme Court.
+Students will argue one side or the other, however in this course we are champions of the First Amendment, the bedrock of democracy and of a free press.
 Students will need to read the actual court documents; these are the primary sources.
-Students will base arguments on research found in peer-reviewed law journals and reviews.
-This paper will, therefore, be persuasive in nature, demonstrating research in support of a legal position on a mass media-related legal issue.
+Students will base arguments on research found in peer-reviewed law journals and law reviews.
+This paper will, therefore, be persuasive in nature, demonstrating research in support of a legal position on a media-, privacy-, or Frist Amendment-related legal issue.

 The 40% weight assigned to the research project breaks down in this way: